-Purpose of Medication & Administrat n /Instructions
+Medication Dosage Route Time

-Purpose of Medication & Administration , , , , , , , , , , , , , , , , , , , ,
+Purpose of Medication & Administration /Instructions 3

+/ /

-Special Circumstances Follow-up Date
+Special Circumstances Discontinue/Re-Evaluate/ Follow-up Date

+/ /

 Prescriber's Signature Date

-Emergency Phone

-Prescriber's Address Emergency I none
+Prescriber's Address Emergency Phone

-shall incur no liability for any or interfering with a student's I agree to coordinate and work arise or relevant conditions of a lagree to provide safe deliver pick up remaining medication I agree the information is shall Education Rights and Privacy of medication and equipment to and from school and to and equipment. d with school personnel in accordance with the Family
+I request the above named student possess and constricting disease medication(s) at school are authorization and instructions.
+I understand the school district and its employ shall incur no liability for any improper use of or interfering with a student's self-administrat.
+I agree to coordinate and work with school perarise or relevant conditions change.
+I agree to provide safe delivery of medication pick up remaining medication and equipment.
+I agree the information is shared with school peraction Rights and Privacy Act (FERPA).
+I agree to provide the school with back-up metalling in the school with back-up metalling in the school with school peraction record not required.) din school activities according to the rees acting reasonably and in good faith medication or for supervising, monitoring, ion of medication resonnel and notify them when questions and equipment to and from school and to personnel in accordance with the Family dication approved in this form.

-Parent/Guardian Signature Date

-(agreed to above statement)
+Parent/Guardian Signature (agreed to above statement) Date

 Parent/Guardian Address Home Phone

+Business Phone